tleyden/screentap/screentap-app/plugins/focusguard/README.md

 Only use this app if you understand the security risk of:

 * Saving automatically collected screenshots to your hard drive.
 They may contain highly sensitive information such as passwords, personal financial details, etc.
-* Sent to OpenAI over an encrypted HTTPS connection.
-They will not be transmitted anywhere else.
+* Sending captured screenshots to OpenAI's servers over an encrypted HTTPS connection.

-Feel free to read the source code and build from source if you have any concerns.
+The captured screenshots will not be transmitted anywhere else.
+You can audit the source code and build from source if you have any concerns.

 ## License